marcelbeumer/gonotes/about_go.md

 Or something like that.

+Go 1.18 will introduce [union constraint elements](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#union-constraint-element).
+Not 100% sure, but that might fix it.

 ## Implicit interface implementations

 You just implement the methods for a struct to satisfy an interface without being explicit about it.
 On one hand it's great to have some sort of structural typing here, but on the other hand, it's annoying you can not make explicit if you wanted to, because instead of getting clear error messages where you are trying to implement a certain interface, you now get more cryptic messages where you are trying to use them.